AndriiKost/burning-trips/README.md

 - Reverse proxy - `burning-nginx`.
 - Automated SSL certification renewal image - `certbot` that utilizes Let's Encrypt.
 Configured to work on aws ec2 instance completely autonomously.
 - Scraper runs only when needed - scrapes information and details for over 100 000 landmarks around the globe.

-PostgreSQL database is hosted on AWS RDS.
+- PostgreSQL database is hosted on AWS RDS.

+The application is hosted on aws (currently offline) using services: EC2, Route 53, S3, Load Balancer, Serverless Lambda

 ### Description

 Traveling somewhere?
 Check out our application to get the best places to see, rated by travelers - for travelers.